smagew/swagger-editor-live/README.md

 ## About

 UI for swagger file editing.
-Based on swagger-editor-live npm package (https://www.npmjs.com/package/swagger-editor-live) - a live swagger editor that saves your changes back to the file.
+Based on [`swagger-editor-live`](https://www.npmjs.com/package/swagger-editor-live) npm package ([official repository](https://github.com/moon0326/swagger-editor-live#readme)) - a live swagger editor that saves your changes back to the file.

 ## Usage